-of stassong Ironically the 23rd was a calm golden day.
+Ironically the 23rd was a calm golden day.
 The crunchy glare ice of the Lyell Glacier reflected a fierce hard light.
-Sugartop, Paulsen Peak and Fluted Peak rode above us uncompromising, majestic shapes, Magnificent in scale, beautiful in every detail of fluted ice face and pinnacled ridge they seemed a little unreal after so many weeks during which they had only been seen at infrequent intervals.
+Sugartop, Paulsen Peak and Fluted Peak rode above us uncompromising, majestic shapes.
+Magnificent in scale, beautiful in every detail of fluted ice face and pinnacled ridge they seemed a little unreal after so many weeks during which they had only been seen at infrequent intervals.

 Late that night we crossed the barren scree of Echo Pass and glissaded the short snow margin of a tiny residual glacier.
-Above us snow petrels, insubstantial and slightly ... ethereal, floated about a spiny crag.
+Above us snow petrels, insubstantial and slightly ethereal, floated about a spiny crag.
 Around us, in bat like flight, we saw the dark shape and white rump of Wilson's petrel.
-Visible only in flickering snatches close about our heads he was a friendly and familiar presence with none of the remote mysteriousness that seemed to surround those pure white birds NGRVAY, 1958 nesting high above our heads on a snowy crag.
+Visible only in flickering snatches close about our heads he was a friendly and familiar presence with none of the remote mysteriousness that seemed to surround those pure white birds nesting high above our heads on a snowy crag.

-Below us was Grytviken, King Edward Point and our hut barely discernible against the steep scree of Mb.
+Below us was Grytviken, King Edward Point and our hut barely discernible against the steep scree of Mt.
 Duse.
 Beyond the Hobarts a single catcher with a red and blue funnel circled gracefully across still dark water that here and there reflected a coppery sun-glow.
 Two grounded bergs gleamed, as though lit from inside, against the monochrome uniformity of the Sandebugten mountains.
+Down in the saloom we ste "open sandwiches

-Down in the saloon we ate "open sandwiches MERED DER.
 The physical misery of that last descent is now only a blur, but I recall with sharpness and precision the calm and peaceful beauty of that pre-Christmas night.
 Through Pesca whaling station, silent and seemingly deserted, across the flensing plan still slimy and blood red from the day's whales, and by way of the familiar shore track we returned to base.
-As though to remind as of other things snow began to fall before we reached the hut so that in our tatty snow decorated windproofs our entrance upon a party already hilariously in full swing seemed strange and incongruous.
+As though to remind as of other things show began to fall before we reached the hut so that in our tatty snow decorated windproofs our entrance upon a party already hilariously in full swing seemed strange and incongruous.

-antinud a.
 Father Christmas came on the morning of the 24th.
 He came in the way that all things come to S. Georgia - from the sea, and we waited for him with almost the same expectancy as did the three young Falkland Island children to whom ships were as buses in other childrens lives.
 He came in the shape of old Hans Kristofferson aboard the little "Sabra".
 Old Hans, a character even in a community of characters, wearing his ancient red dressing gown, and red woolly hat and an enormous white cotton wool beard made a curious though charming spectacle as he brought his ship alongside.

 First came Hans with a little Norwegian Christmas tree decorated with tinsel, candles and flags - then came all the boxes and parcels, presents for everybody on the Point.
-This, it seemed, was yet another S. Boordia - when Christman In addition to continuing physical disability I was personally feeling spiritually axhausted - an ulcerated mouth and inexplic-Rasy to see him it seemed, was yet another S. Georgia - when Christmas came in as an old whaler dressed in shabby makeshift but so delightfully carrying out his mission that it was no matter.
+This, it seemed, was yet another S. Georgia - when Christmas came in as an old whaler dressed in shabby makeshift but so delightfully carrying out his mission that it was no matter.
 Easy to forget that he was familiar Hans with his bent leg and cherubic features.
 Easy to see him as a symbol of his race and kind as he handed presents to the three children who stood half bemused: beyond expression in their excitement.
-A shaking of limo nands, a quaint inglination of the head and he was off again - back to the minute open bridge of "Sabra" where his red bebbined head suddenly appeared above the side screen.
+A shaking of limp nands, a quaint inclination of the head and he was off again - back to the minute open bridge of "Sabra" where his red bebbined head suddenly appeared above the side screen.
 Hands wrestled with the sticking plaster and cotton wool, which threatened to cut of his speech, and we heard his "Laggo - aft! ".